 This is what you want!
 "This likely means you're eating enough fiber and have good gut health, so keep doing what you're doing," says Presicci.

 You may find oil in the water or slick-looking stool.
 This might mean you're eating too much fat or that you're not absorbing fat properly.
 It's important to talk to your doctor if you experience this.
 And, Presicci says, "To help your body absorb fats better, first make sure you haven't added healthy fats too fast.
 If you've recently changed your diet in any drastic way, you may want to do a more gradual increase of fat instead."

 Start with one serving of healthy fats—like avocado, olive oil or nuts—at each meal and work your way up to satiety, she says.

 Mushy, brown that separates when you flush: Try an elimination diet

-This type of stool also indicates inflammation, either from a food that you're sensitive to or due to something like leaky gut or another digestive issue, so it may be worth trying out an elimination diet.
-"Work on eating plenty of veggies (both starchy and non-starchy) as well as high-quality proteins and healthy fats during your gut-healing protocol," she says.
+This type of stool also indicates inflammation, either from a food that you're sensitive to or due to something like leaky gut or another digestive issue, so it may be worth trying out an elimination diet under the supervision of a registered dietitian.
 In general, it can take 1-2 months (or more) to completely heal your gut and experience a reduction of symptoms and to see healthier stools, so be patient.